Free expansion of a charged nanoparticle via electrostatic compensation

 Unlike in a harmonic trap, a free particle will be significantly displaced due to even small forces such as gravity.
 Large displacements with respect to the trap center are detrimental because, in most cases, the free evolution will be followed by recapture and measurement in a harmonic potential.
 Even if the particle is successfully recaptured after the free evolution, a large increased motional amplitude resulting from a mean displacement from the trap center will lead to probing of trap nonlinearities, motional cross-coupling, and detector saturation.
 The use of charged particles, as required for some feedback-cooling techniques and potential landscape control, further complicates matters, since stray electric fields will displace the particle in 3D~\cite{Hebestreit2018}.
 The longest free evolutions reported with optically trapped nanoparticles have been of order 100\,µs~\cite{Hebestreit2018,Kamba2023,mattana2025}, but this has been restricted to neutral or nearly neutral particles.

-As an alternative to free expansion, one can employ inverted harmonic potentials to accelerate the wavepacket expansion~\cite{Romero-Isart2017,Pino2018,Duchan2025,tomassi2025}, although there are experimental challenges both from the control perspective~\cite{Dago24} and in maintaining coherence~\cite{Weiss2021}.
+As an alternative to free expansion, one can employ inverted harmonic potentials to accelerate the wavepacket expansion~\cite{Romero-Isart2017,Pino2018,Duchan2025,tomassi2025}, although there are experimental challenges both from the control perspective~\cite{Dago24} and in maintaining coherence~\cite{Weiss2021,tomassi2025}.
 Another option is to employ "frequency jumping", in which the nanoparticle is transferred between a stiff and a weak trap~\cite{Bonvin2024,rossi2024,Duchan2025,kamba2025}, which additionally offers a "safety net" to avoid particle loss and a detection during the evolution in the weaker trap.
 Finally, there have been suggestions to perform the free expansion in a free-falling frame, e.g. using molecular fountains~\cite{Kialka2022}, drop towers~\cite{prakash2025} or even a dedicated satellite~\cite{Gasbarri2021}.
 However, free-falling schemes will likely still have to cope with non-gravitational residual forces, while frequency-jump protocols suffer from reduced state expansion and an increased sensitivity to noise~\cite{Bonvin2024} compared to free expansion.

 Here, we implement electrostatic force compensation to levitate a charged particle during free evolutions of order 100\,µs.
-Unlike for a freely falling particle~\cite{Hebestreit2018,Kamba2023,mattana2025}, the mean position of the particle in the lab frame remains nearly constant during the free expansion.
+We measure the background forces experienced by the particle in situ and then apply compensating forces via 3D electrodes during the free expansion.
+Unlike schemes that allow the particle to fall in gravity~\cite{Hebestreit2018,Kamba2023,mattana2025}, we keep the mean position of the particle in the lab frame constant during the free expansion, at the cost of also having to measure and compensate for background electric fields.
 The technique works with a range of particle charge states (typically, but not limited to, tens of elementary charges) and compensates both electrostatic and non-electrostatic forces.

 The experiment consists of an optical tweezer in ultra-high vacuum surrounded by three orthogonal pairs of copper ring electrodes (see Supplementary Material).
 We use a Coherent Mephisto 1064\,nm laser with typical trapping powers of 0.6\,W and Asphericon 0.8 NA trapping and collection lenses.
 Silica particles with a mean diameter of 156\,nm (MicroParticles Gmbh) are loaded into the trap via nebulization.
 Back-scattered light is separated from the trapping light with a Faraday rotator, confocally coupled to a fiber and measured in a phase-locked homodyne scheme~\cite{Magrini2021} to cool the axial motion to about 100 phonons.
 Split detection of the forward-scattered light is used for linear cooling of the radial modes, enabling stable trapping at low pressures.